dgv/dgv.github.io/_posts/2024-06-15-shokunin-tamashi.md

 ---
 layout: post2
-title: Shokunin Tamashī
+title: shokunin tamashī
-lead: The craftman spirit.
+lead: the craftman spirit.
 ---

 I'm back, blogging again, after so many years.
 First of all, about the japanese kanjis 職人魂, it means _shokunin tamashī_, or the spirit of craftmanship.
 I'll explain below the term, how and why it inspires me.